1 Forced Liquidation Of Assets At Unfavourable Prices

 Without this schedule of assets, your family might not be aware of assets that can amount to a not insignificant sum of money.
 Making an inventory of your assets or briefing your executor is crucial to ensure that all your assets are accounted for and taken over in a timely manner after your passing.

-Part of the process of making a will in Singapore is to also do a CPF Nomination, since CPF funds are not covered under the Intestate Succession Act.
+Making a will in Singapore should also include doing a CPF Nomination, since CPF funds are not covered under the Intestate Succession Act.
 This ensures that your CPF monies are also distributed in accordance to your wishes.

 # 4 Overspending On Your Funeral